RCODI/rcodi-blog/content/get-involved/index.md

 As an undergraduate or graduate student, you can become involved in the Open Digital Innovation field at RCODI.

 ### Projects to collaborate on
-Select this link to view the projects we are actively working on.
-If you want to engage with the research center on an ongoing project, follow [this link]() to see what is available and reach out to us [here] with your CV as well as what interests you about the project.
+If you want to engage with the research center on an ongoing project, [browse our active projects]() and send us a cover letter expressing interest in a project and explaining why you might be a good fit to help out.
+Things to write about include why you are interested in the concept and how you would like to be involved. **You can email us at opendigital at purdue dot edu** with your letter and you will hear back from us shortly!

 ### Become an IronHacker
 Are you interested in data science and would like to use real-world data to make a difference?
 Join [IronHacks](https://ironhacks.com), our data science challenge platform that refines your skills and solves real problems.

 ### Interested in learning?
 Get involved by [taking classes](/courses) or [enroll in an Open Digital Innovation degree](https://polytechnic.purdue.edu/degrees/global-digital-innovation-dual-degree/program-structure)

---
+---

 ##  Donors and Sponsors
 If you are interested in donating towards ROCDI and its endeavors, please fill out this form to contribute [here](https://connect.purdue.edu/s/givenow?dids=067974&appealcode=18073)!

 ---